-- School starts at 8:55am.
-The playground is open from 8:45am. - We ask parents/carers to ensure their child is in school in plenty of time to line up in the playground with their class. - Arrival after the class line has gone in at 9am means that any child arriving must come into school office and be reported late by the adult bringing them. - Parents are responsible for signing children in the late book (including their arrival time & reason for lateness). - Registers are taken every morning by class teachers at 8.55am and afternoon (after lunchtime play) using the official registers on the school's Information Management System with the legal attendance and absence codes. - On the first day of a child's absence, parents contact the school (telephone or email) by 9:00am to explain why their child is absent.
+- School starts at 9am.
+There is a soft start where children can enter their classroom from 8:45am. - We ask parents/carers to ensure their child is in school ready to start learning at 9am. - Arrival after9am means that any child arriving must come into the school office and sign in as late by the office team. - Registers are taken every morning by class teachers at 9.00am and afternoon (after lunchtime play) using the official registers on the school's Information Management System with the legal attendance and absence codes. - On the first day of a child's absence, parents contact the school (telephone or email) by 9:00am to explain why their child is absent.
 A record of this communication, including date and time, is made in the register. - The Pupil Support Officer is responsible for the checking the correct entry of data into the school's registers regarding all pupil absences. - Pupils arriving late but before the close of registers are recorded as late but counted as present for that session. - After the close of registers, late arrival is recorded as an unauthorised absence unless there is an exceptional circumstance (eg traffic hold up due to a traffic accident; severe weather conditions; exceptional family circumstances on that day etc). - Pupils out of school but attending therapy /specialist education appointments are recorded in the register as present (this is classified as, attending education off-site) - Pupil attendance will be reported at IEP review meetings if necessary, at Parents' Evening meetings and on the annual school report.